-The entire city is connected through MRT (a clean and efficient subway without single graffiti) and bus system.
-I have route chart in my purse and can travel painlessly from one place to the other.
-I have walked miles after miles in the streets looking for MRT signs, tasted almost everything that I missed and sneaked out whenever I can to take pictures.
+The entire city is connected through MRT (a clean and efficient subway without single graffiti) and a bus system.
+I have a route chart in my purse and can travel painlessly from one place to the other.
+I have walked miles after miles in the streets looking for MRT signs, tasted almost everything that I missed, and sneaked out whenever I can to take pictures.

-It is very difficult to refuse long time friends’ hospitality and reception.
+It is very difficult to refuse long-time friends’ hospitality and reception.
 Easy 3-5 hours can be spent in a coffee shop to play catch-up, still unfinished.
-Since I got here, I have only one free day to hang out in the bookstore and visit my undergraduate school.
+Since I got here, I have had only one free day to hang out in the bookstore and visit my undergraduate school.
 I also made it to my grade school watching little school boys and girls playing.
-All the classroom building are new, but my old feeling and emotion won’t never go away.
+All the classroom buildings are new, but my old feeling and emotion won’t ever go away.
 It almost drew me to tears walking on the playground.
 I was the 2ndtallest in the class and the president of the class for 6 years.
-But, when school play needed a tall girl to be the groom of the key role, Rat Bride, I was not chosen because the bride was even taller than I. I was heart-broken for a while.
+But, when the school play needed a tall girl to be the groom of the key role, Rat Bride, I was not chosen because the bride was even taller than I. I was heartbroken for a while.

-In my childhood, I loved to watch puppet show.
-The guy who held the puppets not only did a great job manipulating the characters, he was an awesome story-teller.
+In my childhood, I loved to watch puppet shows.
+The guy who held the puppets not only did a great job manipulating the characters, he was an awesome storyteller.
 He made the puppets come alive and entertained the big and small audience.
 He worked behind the scene, the no-name hero.
-There are so many heroes in our lives that we have never seen but they left imprints in our heart that last forever.
+There are so many heroes in our lives that we have never seen but they left imprints in our hearts that last forever.

 At age 6, I wanted to help my mom to pump water from the well in our living complex.
 I was too ambitious and had too much water in the bucket.

-On the way back, I dropped the bucket of water and my left big toe nail was split into half by the sharp edge of iron bucket.
+On the way back, I dropped the bucket of water and my left big toe nail was split in half by the sharp edge of the iron bucket.
 I only remember that it was bleeding hard and I was taken to a nurse.
-My old brother later said, I did not cry at all.
+My old brother later said I did not cry at all.
 Really?
 I must be tough.
-The scar is forever although old style well is no longer existing.
+The scar is forever although old style well no longer exists.

 I certainly appreciate the time I have in hand now.
 If there is one thing I like about retirement, it is time.

 Except in classic Chinese movies, I almost forgot about this old-fashioned wooden door.
-It is constructed with very simple idea and mechanism, but it worked well.
+It is constructed with very simple ideas and mechanisms, but it worked well.

-It has been almost 30 years since I left my root ground and went to a foreign land afar.
-Now I am reversing my route back to where I was originated from.
+It has been almost 30 years since I left my roots ground and went to a foreign land afar.
+Now I am reversing my route back to where I originated from.

-Every day, I either meet a friend, a group of classmates, a group of our relatives or play solo with my camera.
+Every day, I either meet a friend, a group of classmates, a group of our relatives, or play solo with my camera.
 Whatever I do and wherever I go, my mind is filled with old memories.
-It is not just this ten year lapse, it is decades length that I have not been so close to my root and thought about it every day.
-I miss home back in Oregon and meanwhile, I feel like to stay here longer.
+It is not just this ten-year lapse, it is decades length that I have not been so close to my root and thought about it every day.
+I miss home back in Oregon and meanwhile, I feel like staying here longer.
 Where do I really belong?
 I am not sure if I can ever answer this question.